patternfly/patternfly-elements/elements/pfe-navigation/README.md

 ## Attributes

+### Author controlled attributes:
 - `sticky`: Add this attribute to the nav to make it stick to the top of the page.
+- `debug`: Add to enable detailed event logging (will enable logging for all PFE components)
+- `lang`: Detected language code.

+### Component controlled attributes
 - `open-toggle`: Present when a dropdown is open, the value of this is the ID of the dropdown toggle.
 - `breakpoint`: Because JS detects when the nav doesn't fit, this will show the current breakpoint being used.
-- `debug`: Add to enable detailed event logging (will enable logging for all PFE components)
-- `lang`: Detected language code.
 - `mobile-slide`: Indicates that the currently open nav item has slid the menu over, this only happens at the mobile breakpoint.